Have you ever heard of Executive Order 6102? Most people haven’t, but it’s one of the most profound mistakes in American history.

 They say they don’t ring a bell at the top of a bull market…but we hear something ringing.

 When the economy is healthy and growing, people buy stocks and the index generally goes up.
-When it is fearful and correcting its mistakes, they buy gold and the index goes down.
+These inverted yield signs signal an oncoming recession.

-You could buy the Dow with 40 ounces of gold in January 2000.
-By January 2011, the Dow 30 stocks would cost you only 8 ounces.
+Buying the Dow with 40 ounces of gold in January 2000.
+By January 2011, the Dow 30 stocks would cost 8 ounces.

 How do you know when there might be a currency upside opportunity?
-There are a few shortcuts I use that have delivered.
+The key to forex profits can be hard.
 Let me share them with you.

 When you hear about foreign exchange and currency, you’re bound to hear the phrases ‘strong’ and ‘weak’.
 I’m not a big fan of those terms…

 The guardians of the world’s most important measures of value said they would lend more fake money at even fakier interest rates.

 Today we are living in the tail end of what could be called the greatest gold rush of all time.
 But instead of gold, our prosperity is riding on the backs of technological and industrial…

 Despite what you may think, there’s a wide and diverse range of investments that fall outside the ‘normal’ portfolio…and these alt-investments can be surprisingly lucrative and resistant to market volatility.